 All that aside, the commands you have to really be careful with are

 apt hold and

-dist-upgrade.
-The former may break your system until you lift your holds as mentioned earlier in more detail.
-The latter is only useful when your distro releases a new long-term version that you’d like to migrate to, but it will also potentially remove installed packages that you were accustomed to using.
-You’re in much safer territory by performing a normal
+dist-upgrade are only useful when your distro releases a new long-term version that you’d like to migrate to, but they will also potentially remove installed packages that you were accustomed to using.
+You’re generally in much safer territory by performing a normal

 apt upgrade, then doing an

 apt autoremove to clear out the packages truly gathering dust.

 I know this is a tired statement, but it really does depend on what you’re doing.
 Are your fingers getting rug burn from typing so many commands?
 You may want to use

 apt as a shortcut if you don’t need something specific that

 apt-get would be more suitable for.
 In many ways, apt not only streamlines the package management process but also provides extra information as we saw earlier when comparing

 However, if you’re not on Mint with its gargantuan argument list for